 1930s Oak Nest Of Tables by Gordon Russell

-Nest of three solid oak occasional tables designed by Gordon Russell, all in good original condition retaining intended colour and finish, bearing the makers mark and inventory number.
-English, circa 1930
+Nest of three solid oak occasional tables designed by Gordon Russell, in good original condition, bearing the makers mark and inventory number, English, circa 1930.

 Sir Gordon Russell shaped the history of 20th-century British design, bridging the gap from the arts and crafts movement to a modern, minimalist aesthetic.
 Passionate about high standards of craftsmanship, he also accepted machinery as a means of reaching out to a wider market without compromising quality.

 This combination of functionality with design made Sir Gordon Russell a pioneer in creating furniture to suit modern life.
 After WWII his furniture company successfully adapted and modernised to produce utilitarian items available to the masses, as well as bespoke pieces for special commissions.